ait-testbed/atb-ansible-opensearch/README.md

 ### Minimum hardware requirements:

-- Memory: 4GB RAM or more
+- Memory: min.
+8GB RAM or more
 - CPU: 2 cores or mroe

 # Configuration